ssilverman/snowy-json/README.md

 4. `$schema` elements inside a subschema that do not have a sibling `$id`.
 5. Unknown keywords.
 6. Property names that start with "$".
-7. `format` with a sibling non-"string" `type`.
-8. Unnormalized `$id` values.
+7. Unnormalized `$id` values.
-9. Locally-pointing `$ref` values that don't exist.
+8. Locally-pointing `$ref` values that don't exist.
-10. Any "minimum" keyword that is greater than its corresponding "maximum" keyword.
+9. Any "minimum" keyword that is greater than its corresponding "maximum" keyword.
 For example, `minLength` and `maxLength`.
-11. `exclusiveMinimum` is not strictly less than `exclusiveMaximum`.
+10. `exclusiveMinimum` is not strictly less than `exclusiveMaximum`.
-12. Expected type checking for appropriate keywords.
-For example, `minimum` expects that the type is "number" or "integer".
+11. Expected type checking for appropriate keywords.
+For example, `minimum` expects that the type is "number" or "integer" and `format` expects a "string" type.
-13. Draft 2019-09 or later schemas having keywords that were removed in Draft 2019-09.
+12. Draft 2019-09 or later schemas having keywords that were removed in Draft 2019-09.
-14. Pre-Draft 2019-09 schemas having keywords that were added in Draft 2019-09.
+13. Pre-Draft 2019-09 schemas having keywords that were added in Draft 2019-09.
-15. Pre-Draft-07 schemas having keywords that were added in Draft-07.
+14. Pre-Draft-07 schemas having keywords that were added in Draft-07.
-16. Draft 2019-09 or later, or unspecified, schemas:
+15. Draft 2019-09 or later, or unspecified, schemas:
     1. `minContains` without a sibling `contains`.
     2. `maxContains` without a sibling `contains`.
     3. `unevaluatedItems` without a sibling array-form `items`.
     4. `$id` values that have an empty fragment.
-17. Draft-07 or later, or unspecified, schemas:
+16. Draft-07 or later, or unspecified, schemas:
     1. `then` without `if`.
     2. `else` without `if`.